gogre/irgo/musicalstones.md

 **Musical Stones**

-irgo's user display is based on Lizzie, with a few tweaks.

 irgo draws a new colour map and shadow map on the board for every move in a game tree, before navigation, so a review can proceed smoothly without interruptions, except when new variations are added during a session, when maps are redrawn live.

-The user can see how maps change from one move to the next by stepping down the game tree, and can compare alternatives by stepping across variations.

-Lizzie steps directly sideways, from the nth move in one variation to the nth move in the next.  irgo instead steps from the nth move in one variation to the 1st move of the next (or previous), because it is felt that is more logical for the user.
+The user can see how maps change from one move to the next by stepping down the game tree, and can compare alternatives by stepping across variations, from the nth move in one variation to the 1st move of the next (or previous), because it is felt that is more logical for the user.

 As irgo is primarily a review tool, users are expected to spend more time looking at variations than controlling Leela's pondering, especially as search time can be preset by limiting --playouts to as few as a few hundred -  for all but pros, leela's first few discovered moves are usually more than good enough to reveal amateurish mistakes.